 John drove into his subdivision on the way home from work.
 He hit a small pothole.
-In sudden terror, he believed he ran over a child.
-For the next 45 minutes John drove randomly through his neighborhood, coming back to the site.
+In sudden terror, he was sure he ran over a child.
+For the next two hours John drove randomly around his neighborhood, repeatedly coming back to the site…

-That’s just part of the story John shared in an email.
-In his early 20s, the incident was his right of passage into the world of anxiety and obsessive-compulsive disorder.
+That’s just part of the story John shared in his email.
+In his early-20s, the incident was his crossing of the threshold into the world of obsessive-compulsive disorder (OCD).

 In coming to understand OCD, the first order of business is getting a handle on obsessions and compulsions.
 I used the Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition, Text Revision (DSM-IV-TR) as reference…

-Obsessions are recurrent and persistent thoughts, impulses, or images – well beyond the, say, life-worries most experience.
+Obsessions are recurrent and persistent thoughts, impulses, or images – well beyond the life worries most experience.
 The phenomena are received as intrusive and inappropriate.
-And they generate buckets of anxiety and/or distress.
+And they generate buckets of anxiety and distress.

-The person experiencing the misery knows it’s all a mind-creation.
-And she/he will go to great lengths to ignore, suppress, or somehow neutralize the obsession(s).
+The person experiencing the misery knows it’s all a mind creation.
+And s/he will go to great lengths to ignore, suppress, or somehow neutralize the obsession(s).

-Compulsions are repetitive behaviors or mental acts (e.g.: counting the tiles in a ceiling) one feels driven to perform in response to an obsession.
-Also involved may be a set of personal rules that must be rigidly applied.
+Compulsions are repetitive behaviors or mental acts (e.g., counting ceiling tiles) one feels driven to perform in response to an obsession.
+Also involved may be a set of personal rules that must be rigidly adhered to.

 So now that we have the pieces, let’s build the disorder.
 One is said to have OCD if the experience of either an obsession or compulsion meets this criteria…

-- The person, at some point, has realized the obsession or compulsion is excessive or defies logic.
+- The person, at some point, has realized it’s excessive or defies logic.

-- The obsession or compulsion is causing significant distress, taking-up more than an hour per day, or seriously impairing routine life functioning.
+- Causes significant distress, taking up more than an hour per day, or seriously impairing routine life functioning.

-- The obsession or compulsion experience can’t have anything to do with another emotional/mental health disorder, using a substance, or a general medical condition.
+- Can’t have anything to do with another emotional/mental health disorder, using a substance, or a general medical condition.

-Now, Obsessive-Compulsive Personality Disorder ups the ante quite a bit.
-It’s a pervasive (deeply seeded) version of OCD.
+Now, obsessive-compulsive personality disorder ups the ante quite a bit.
+It’s a pervasive version of OCD.

-Well, that’s a ton of information to absorb.
-So let’s leave it at that for today.
+Well, that’s a ton of information to absorb, so let’s call it a wrap.
 But there’s much more to share and learn.
-Be sure to come back tomorrow, as we’ll get into the causes of OCD.
-We may even have time to begin our treatment chat.
+Be sure to read the second article of the series, Obsessive-Compulsive Disorder: The Biology.